Author : Nicola Raynor

 My thoughts about the book

 The book title is very similar to the debut of J P Delaney .
 The narrative straddles two timelines , past and present and the stories of three people : Alice – George’s wife , Naomi – Ruth’s sister and Kat – Ruth’s frenemy from the college days .
-Rayner’s writing was engaging despite covering the regular subjects of a mystery-from-the-college-days type story-line – flashbacks into the college lives of the central characters .
+Rayner’s writing is engaging despite covering the regular subjects of a mystery-from-the-college-days type story-line .

 The college days run into too great detail in the trio’s flashbacks and it almost always covers the following territories – shagging , pub visits & more shagging .
 I distinctly remember that they were only two places in the entire book where the author touched upon Kat’s visit to the library and Kat taking up her exams .
 Of course , academic stuff would not have even minimal engagement quotient with the readers but Rayner’s writing made it look like there’s more wine , parties & shagging than academics in universities .
 Whatever academic references are thrown in , I guess , they are there to make it seem like an ” all-rounded ” coverage of the life with the campus .
 Maybe , cutting off a chunk of the party-scenes and references to yet another shag episode between two people could have made this book a pacier read .